 Material requirements: Material requirements include cooling water and lime or another suitable material for removal of acid gases and other pollutants like active carbon.

-Portability: Hazardous waste incinerators are available in both portable and fixed units.
+Portability: Hazardous waste incinerators are available in both mobile and fixed units.

 Health and safety: Health and safety hazards include those associated with operations involving high temperatures.